savannahpobre/HTOF/README.rst

     ra0, dec0, mu_ra, mu_dec = astro.fit(ra_vs_epoch, dec_vs_epoch)

-When using Gaia, one should download the largest stretch of GOST times possible (covering at least the eDR3 timespan, e.g., covering at least the dates BJD 2456892 to BJD 2457902).
 :code:`GaiaeDR3` will select all data corresponding to the eDR3 data interval and exclude eDR3 deadtimes. :code:`GaiaDR2` will select all data corresponding to the DR2 data interval (excluding dead times).
 Finally, :code:`Gaia` will select all the data present in the GOST predicted observation file that you have